Qualifying Condition

 Complete the Online Application

-Fill out our simple form with your personal information and details about your Vitiligo diagnosis.
+Submit your personal information and upload your existing medical documentation confirming your Vitiligo diagnosis.
 This takes about 5 minutes.

 2

-A licensed Virginia physician reviews your application and Vitiligo documentation within 24 hours.
+A licensed Virginia physician reviews your Vitiligo documentation against state exemption requirements within 24 hours.

 3